jingjipan/revuhub/ARCHITECTURE.md

 ### HomeActivity

 The HomeActivity sets it's content to activity_main.xml.
 This is a simple search page, for searching for an existing movie.
 This activity was formally known as MainActivity.
+It also has a search for an existing user on the application which will take you to their profile and a "My Profile" button which will navigate the current user to their profile.

 ### MovieOverviewActivity

 The MovieOverviewActivity sets it's content to activity_movie_overview.xml.
 This page shows all the content for a searched movie, and all of the reviews left for that movie.
 It also allows you to add a review to a movie if the current user hasn't left a review on that movie before.
 To test this, create a new user and leave a review on any movie.

+### ProfileActivity

+The Profile Activity sets it's content to activity_profile.xml.
+This page shows the top 3 rated movies on the application (which serves as a suggestion list) and if the current user that is logged in is equal to the user profile page, then it allows that user to edit their password.

 ## Application